- News & Events

 By making a gift today, you can help kids like Raven.
 Dave and Anne’s promise means your gift has twice the impact.

-For more information on how to help, please call Katie Zenovich, executive director of Community Medical Foundation, at (559) 459-2938.
+For more information on how to help, please call Katie Zenovich, Vice President, Corporate Development of Community Medical Foundation, at (559) 459-2938.

 Community Medical Centers is a not-for-profit 501(c)(3).
 Gifts are tax deductible to the extent allowed by federal law.
 Our Tax ID number is 77-0191730.